 This is City Winery’s second Chicago location.
 Its original location is in the West Loop, where you’ll find their restaurant and fully functioning urban winery that’s also a beloved venue for intimate concerts.

-The menu at the Riverwalk location features best-selling items from the winery’s West Loop restaurant, while wine is served through a unique tap system to showcase the company's commitment to sustainability.
+The menu at the Riverwalk location features best-selling items from the winery’s West Loop restaurant, while wine is served through a unique tap system to showcase the company’s commitment to sustainability.
 See all the great places to dine on the Riverwalk.

 6. Explore public art